A. L. Burt: Incorporation and series books, 1902–1937

 After the war ended, A. L. Burt's series books adapted with the times.
 The Radio Boys Series, started in 1922, coincided with a popular interest in wireless radio—and with the Stratemeyer Syndicate's issuance of an identically titled series.
 Several series by Levi Parker Wyman also sold well, such as the ten-volume Golden Boys Series, the seven-volume Lakewood Boys Series.
 Wyman also wrote the eight-volume Hunniwell Boys Series, one of several series with an aviation theme.
 Major Henry H. Arnold, later to become General of the Army and General of the Air Force, contributed to the effort with the Bill Bruce Air Pilot Series.

 As the Great Depression hit, A. L. Burt's sales, and line of publications, declined.
 The company still published a number of successful series, and even bought the printing plates and copyrights from George Sully and Company, which liquidated.
 The Beverly Gray mysteries, published from 1934 to 1937 by A. L. Burt, and later by Grosset & Dunlap, were the company's most successful series of the 1930s; The series was a veritable soap opera, with the many adventures of its protagonist including twenty-six kidnappings, seven attacks by wild animals, and three plane crashes.
 A. L. Burt also published the Rocket Rider Series by Howard R. Garis, who until Edward Stratemeyer's death had been a prolific author for the Stratemeyer Syndicate, writing many of the early Tom Swift books; the plots of the first two books, Rocket Riders Across the Ice and Rocket Riders Over the Desert, resemble plot outlines in the Syndicate's archives for unpublished Tom Swift books, and may have been intended as such before Garis left for A. L. Burt.
 The Rocket Riders Series was published in 1933–34, and during this time Garis's son Roger Garis also wrote for A. L. Burt, with the four-volume Outboard Boys Series.
-The company also published works by Capwell Wyckoff, including the ten-volume Mercer Boys Series and the four-volume Mystery Hunters Series.
+The company also published works by Van Powell, including the seven-volume Sky Scouts Series, and Capwell Wyckoff, including the ten-volume Mercer Boys Series and the four-volume Mystery Hunters Series.

 Looking to retire, in 1933 Harry Burt began discussions about a sale with Blue Ribbon Books.
 In 1937 he finally sold; Blue Ribbon continued publishing some of A. L. Burt's titles, terming them "A Burt Book."
 In 1939, Blue Ribbon Books sold its assets and reproduction rights to Doubleday.